Palestinian cuisine: Ramadan

 In the past, during the fasting month of Ramadan, the Musaher of a town would yell and beat his drum to wake up the town's residents for suhoor (lit. 'of dawn')—usually very early in the morning, ranging from 4–6 am.
 The meals eaten during this time are light and foods include labeneh, cheese, bread and fried or boiled eggs along with various liquids to drink.
 The muezzin's call to dawn prayers signaled the beginning of sawm or fasting.

 Breaking the day's fasting traditionally begins with the brief consumption of dates and a chilled beverage.
 Palestinians make a variety of fruit-based beverages, including the flavors, tamar hindi or tamarind, sous or licorice, kharroub or carob and Qamar Eddine.
 Tamar hindi is made by soaking tamarinds in water for a many hours, then straining, sweetening and mixing it with rose water and lemon juice.
 Kharroub is made similarly except instead of tamarind, carob is used.
 Qamar Eddine is made of dried apricots boiled into a liquid and chilled.

 The term iftar has a different meaning in Ramadan where it is used to describe the 'breaking of fasting' unlike its common meaning of breakfast in the morning.
 Iftar begins with soup, either made from lentils, vegetables or freekeh.
 Freekeh soup is made from cracked, green wheat cooked in chicken broth.
 There is a wide variety of meals served during iftar, ranging from small plates or bowls vegetable-based courses or saniyyehs (large plates or trays) of a particular meat.
 Common small dishes on the dinner table are bamia—a name for okra in tomato paste, mloukhiyeh—a corchorus stew—or maqali, an array of fried tomatoes, aubergines, potatoes, peppers and zucchini.
 Pilaf or plain freekeh are normally served alongside the dinner meat.
 Each household prepares extra food to provide for their neighbors and the less fortunate—who must receive an equal version of the food eaten at home.
+Foods like maftoul, kibbeh and sambousek are most common during Ramadan.